How to Immigrate From The Bahamas to Canada

 It should not take much convincing to prove why Canada is the ideal destination for immigrants the world over.
 The country always tops lists of countries with the highest quality of life, it is also one of the safest countries in the world too.
 Not only is Canada a great place to move to, but it is also in desperate need of newcomers to fill up over 400,000 job vacancies each year.
 Read more for top tips and expert assistance to make your Canadian immigration application successful.

-Seeing as Canada is in dire need of immigrants, they have a highly developed immigration system to allow over 300,000 newcomers into the country every year.
-Currently, there are over 60 immigration programs to choose from, each with their own set of requirements that need to be met in order to be successful with your application.
+Seeing as Canada is in dire need of immigrants, they have a highly developed immigration system to allow over 300,000 newcomers into the country every year, with a goal to increase it to more than 400,000 in 2021.
+Currently, there are over 100 immigration programs to choose from, each with its own set of requirements that need to be met in order to be successful with your application.
 For this reason, it is essential that you apply for the right program for your immigration.

 This first step is to look at your needs, in other words, for what reason would you like to visit?
 If your purpose is to study in Canada, then a student visa is your best bet.
 If you have a family member in Canada, you might qualify for family sponsorship!
 However, if you are a skilled worker your options are near limitless.
 This is because Canada really needs skilled workers to fill their labour needs.

 If you would like to immigrate fast, there is always Express Entry.
-Launched in 2015, this federal program significantly speeds up the immigration process to a minimum of four months!
-The Express Entry application is complex, in brief, the steps are as follows:
+Launched in 2015, this federal program significantly speeds up the Canadian immigration process to a minimum of four months!
+The Express Entry application is a bit complex.
+In brief, the steps are as follows:

 - Create an Express Entry Profile

 - Submit your profile to the Express Entry pool

 - Get selected by an Express Entry based on your profile’s CRS (Comprehensive Ranking System) score.
 Your CRS is determined by your core human capital, which is your:

 - Work experience

 - Apply for permanent residence within a set time period